Snikitha-V/docker-hello-captain/README.md

 CMD echo "Hello, ${NAME:-Captain}!"  # print greeting; use NAME or default
 ```

-That’s it—your first containerized “Hello World”.
+That’s it—your first containerized “Hello your-name”.
 ```